cecchettisilva/velixo-test-task/README.md

 # Senior Quality Assurance Engineer test task project

-This project contains automated tests with Excel using Playwright and manual test documentation creating tests for an algorithm that "increments" a string.
+This project contains automated tests for Excel using Playwright, as well as manual test documentation for an algorithm that increments a string.
+It was developed as part of the Senior Quality Assurance Engineer test task at Velixo.

 ## Project Structure